AndrewEllis93/Print-Tuning-Guide/README.md

 - Your nozzle is clean.
 - Your nozzle has been tightened **while hot** (unless it's a Revo), and is not leaking material through the threads around the nozzle or heatbreak.
 - **(!)
 Your nozzle is not partially clogged.**
-    - If your nozzle is partially clogged, **you may not even notice**, and may be able to print, but you will have an **extremely difficult time trying to tune**.
+    - If your nozzle is partially clogged, you may not even notice.You may be able to print, but you will have an **extremely difficult time trying to tune**.
         - Ensure that you can easily extrude by hand with the filament latch open.
         - Ensure that the material falls straight down out of the nozzle when extruding midair.
 It should not shoot out to the side.